Legacy Is Our Future

 In 1946, Brady was tried by the court-martial in London; it is safe to assume he was stationed in the hotel whilst in England.
 James Brady was found guilty and sentenced to 15 years.

 In 1945 the London and North Eastern Railway Company had a shortage of office space as their own building had been lost to the Blitz and so bought the building from Frederick Hotels (later Frederick Hotels joined Trust House Forte THF which later became the Forte Group).
 In 1947 architectural maps held at the National Archives show plans for restoration ordered by LNER.
-Interestingly, what was originally the Billiards Room for gentlemen (now our twotwentytwo restaurant) was recorded as the staff dance hall and for every year that the building was used for railway offices, Music and Dancing Licences were purchased.
+Interestingly, what was originally the Billiards Room for gentlemen (now our Great Central Bar and Restaurant) was recorded as the staff dance hall and for every year that the building was used for railway offices, Music and Dancing Licences were purchased.

 1949 – The nationalisation of the railways meant the LNER became the British Transport Commission.

 1956 – In 1956 the British Transport Commission, which later became British Rail, initiated the main conversion work.
-They removed or covered a lot of the original features of the building while residents.
 It was around this time that the central courtyard roof, Edis statement of luxury and grandeur, was removed and the Winter Garden temporarily open to the elements.
 The building gained the nickname ‘the Kremlin’.

 A newspaper article stated that the ballroom was being used as a basketball court.
 Ex staff of British Rail, now retired, told us that there was a canteen, an officer’s mess and a senior officer’s mess with a bar for meals in what are now our event spaces.